A blog about the local/global interfaces of audience and event.

 I don't want to give away what happens, but I suggest arriving early (rooms are available hourly beginning at 6 pm) and spending the night.
 Look for David in the Lobby Bar to collect your room key.
 Rates negotiable.

-I live in Vancouver and teach in the English Department at Simon Fraser University.
-My academic interests include theatre and performance studies, film studies, and gender studies.
+I live in Vancouver and teach in both the English Department and the School for the Contemporary Arts at Simon Fraser University.
+I am also the Director of SFU's Institute for Performance Studies.
+My academic interests include theatre, dance and performance studies, film studies, and gender studies.
 I am actively interested in the relationship between art and politics, and especially what the performing arts can teach us about our relationships with the places we live, and with the world more generally.
 Hence this blog.